fullben/thesis-latex-template/README.md

 - [thesis.tex](thesis.tex): Main file, defines the overall structure of the document.
 Use this file to include the individual section/chapter files of your thesis.
 - [misc/setup.tex](misc/setup.tex): The preamble of the template.
 Defines packages to be included and all custom commands.
 - [bibliography/references.bib](bibliography/references.bib): The file for defining all the sources used as references in the thesis.
+You may also place any copies of the referenced works in this directory.
 - [abbreviations/abbreviations.tex](abbreviations/abbreviations.tex): The file for defining all acronyms used.
 - `figures`: Default directory for all figure files.
 - `sections`: Default directory for the sections/chapter files.